6.5

 Band 6.5 is one of the most sought-after scores in IELTS, unlocking Russell Group university admissions, Canadian provincial nominee programmes, and New Zealand's Skilled Migrant Category.
 Test-takers at this level communicate effectively across a wide range of topics but have a ceiling caused by consistent grammatical errors and limited lexical sophistication in Writing and Speaking.

-What Band 6.5 qualifies you for
+What Band 6.5 Unlocks

 Russell Group / Red Brick Universities (UK)